-Maoists push back against modernizing China
+As Mao death anniversary nears, supporters push back in China

 While the party has acknowledged Mao made mistakes, there has yet to be an official accounting for the 1966-76 Cultural Revolution, which plunged China into chaos and violence, or for the millions who died from starvation during the 1958-61 Great Leap Forward.

-Xi suffered personally during the Cultural Revolution when his father was imprisoned.
+Chinese President Xi Jinping suffered personally during the Cultural Revolution when his father was imprisoned.
 Xi was sent to the countryside to live with peasants, like millions of other urban Chinese youth.

 One source with ties to the leadership told Reuters the Friday anniversary would likely be low key, at least in Beijing, though state media said there would be events in Mao's home province of Hunan.